model-checking/verify-rust-std/doc/src/challenges/0009-duration.md

 ### Success Criteria

-Write contracts for the following public functions.
+Write a type invariant for the struct `Duration`.
+Write function contracts for the following public functions.

 1. `Duration::new(secs: u64, nanos: u32) -> Duration`
 2. `Duration::from_secs(secs: u64) -> Duration`